oliversweeney-cs/oliversweeney-cs/README.md

  Hello, I'm OliverSweeney-CS

-I am an aspiring cybersecurity analyst focusing on penetration testing and incident response; I am passionate about exploring and mastering various tools to uncover security vulnerabilities and enhance system defences.
-My projects aim to demonstrate my hands-on experience in offensive and defensive security.
+I am an aspiring cybersecurity analyst focusing on defence and incident response; I am passionate about exploring and mastering various tools to uncover security vulnerabilities and enhance system defences.
+My projects aim to demonstrate my hands-on experience in defensive security.

 ## Objective

-My current objective is to complete my Certificate IV in Cybersecurity and gain employment in the industry where I can apply the skills and knowledge I have acquired.
+My current objective is to gain employment in the industry where I can apply the skills and knowledge I have acquired.

 ## Skills